Is Financial Stress Affecting Your Health?

 - Get Creative — Try writing in a journal, sketching, painting or other creative pursuits to channel excess stress

-Losing Sleep – Few things can keep you up at night like wondering how you’re going to pay all the bills this month.
-Not getting enough sleep can have a number of negative health effects, including weight gain, inability to concentrate and weakened immunity.
+Few things can keep you up at night like wondering how you’re going to pay all the bills this month.
+Not getting enough sleep can have a number of negative health effects.
+These can include weight gain, inability to concentrate and weakened immunity.

 A Better Way – Prepare yourself for a good night’s sleep by: